Matty Ashurst

-Matthew Ashurst (born 1 November 1989) is an English professional rugby league footballer who plays as a forward for Oldham RLFC in the RFL Championship.
+Matthew Ashurst (born 1 November 1989) is an English professional rugby league footballer who plays as a forward for Oldham in the RFL Championship.

 He has played for St Helens and the Salford Red Devils in the Super League.

 Background

 Ashurst was born in Wigan, Greater Manchester, England.

 Career

 St Helens

-Ashurst is predominantly a and signed for St. Helens from Wigan St Patrick's having previously played junior football for Chorley Panthers.
+Ashurst is predominantly a and signed for St. Helens from Wigan St Patrick's having previously played junior football for Orrell St James.
 Ashurst made his first-team début for St. Helens in a 38–12 win over Salford in round 5 of 2009's Super League XIV, where he came off the substitutes' bench.
 It turned out to be a break through year for the St Helens Academy product, with Ashurst making 20 appearances for the St Helens R.F.C. first team, 15 of which came off the substitutes bench.
-He scored one try in these games.
-In 2010 and 2011 his first team opportunities were far from halted, in fact enhanced thanks to injuries, and Ashurst managed to find the line much more than in his début year.Ashurst made a total of 60 appearances in his three seasons for St Helens.
+He scored one try in these games and won the clubs young player of the year award.
+In 2010 and 2011 his first team opportunities were far from halted, in fact enhanced thanks to injuries, and Ashurst managed to find the line much more than in his début year.
+Ashurst made a total of 60 appearances in his three seasons for St Helens.